guaix-ucm/pyemir/doc/tutorial_mos/simple_example.rst

 (``ds9_arc_rectified.reg``) for the rectified and wavelength calibrated image.
 Note that in this case the expected frontiers and boundaries lines are perfectly horizontal, whereas the expected arc lines are vertical (the image has been rectified!).
-This region files are useful to locate individual slitlets by number.
+These region files are useful to locate individual slitlets by number.

 ::